Chair - Immunology & Microbiology

 - Supervise, prepare, implement and monitor the Department budget that encompasses all funding sources and ensures compliance with grant, legislative and institutional guidelines.

-- Encourage ethical practice across the Department.
+- Encourage ethical, professional practice across the Department.

 Critical Competencies for Success: